 - representing the client at the hearing, presenting written and oral submissions and cross-examining witnesses.

-A select number of senior barristers become Queen’s Counsel (QC) which is recognised internationally as a mark of outstanding ability and have earned a high reputation for their advocacy and legal skills.
-There are presently 96 Queen’s Counsel.
+A select number of senior barristers become King’s Counsel (KC) which is recognised internationally as a mark of outstanding ability and have earned a high reputation for their advocacy and legal skills.
+There are presently over 100 King’s Counsel.
 They are normally instructed in or brought into lead the legal team in serious or complex cases.